Chinese Medicine in Portland, Maine

 Chinese Medical Modalities

 Each Chinese medical modality is a stand-alone therapy, though they are often combined to create an integrative and holistic approach to your health & wellness.
 Combining acupuncture and herbal medicine is common, though not always necessary, as each therapy excels at treating different types of conditions.
-Some cases may be treated with acupuncture and herbs concurrently, while other cases may be exclusively treated with one.
+Some cases may be treated with acupuncture and herbs concurrently, while other cases may be treated with one.

 • DAOIST ZANGFU ACUPRESSURE - Abdominal massage to improve digestion, optimize pelvic function, reduce tension, and promote well-being.